pretix/pretix-docs/docs/tutorial/testing.md

 In order to do that, we are going to browse to [Event] → "Dashboard".
 The event dashboard displays a box saying "Your ticket shop is in private test mode.
 Click here to change".
 Clicking that box takes us to a page titled "shop status".
-We will check the box
+We will check the box to "permanently delete all orders created in test mode" and click the :btn:disable test mode: button.
+Once we have done that, we can click the :btn:Go live" button and our ticket shop will finally go live!